shadowmoose/RedditDownloader/docs/site/User_Guide.md

 In a terminal opened inside the folder you've saved RMD to (the directory with "main.py").

-*Note: You can open a terminal in the folder by holding shift and right-clicking the folder (not the files inside it), then selecting "Open Window Here"*
+*Windows Note: You can open a terminal in the folder by holding shift and right-clicking the folder (not the files inside it), then selecting "Open Window Here"*

 The first time you run the program, you will be prompted to set details and (optionally) launch a Wizard to simplify the process.